Current Procedural Terminology: Category II

-CPT II codes describe clinical components usually included in evaluation and management or clinical services and are not associated with any relative value.
+CPT II codes describe clinical components usually included in evaluation and management of clinical services and are not associated with any relative value.
 Category II codes are reviewed by the Performance Measures Advisory Group (PMAG), an advisory body to the CPT Editorial Panel and the CPT/HCPAC Advisory Committee.
 The PMAG is composed of performance measurement experts representing the Agency for Healthcare Research and Quality (AHRQ), the American Medical Association (AMA), the Centers for Medicare and Medicaid Services (CMS), the Joint Commission on Accreditation of Healthcare Organizations (JCAHO), the National Committee for Quality Assurance (NCQA) and the Physician Consortium for Performance Improvement.
 The PMAG may seek additional expertise and/or input from other national health care organizations, as necessary, for the development of Category II codes.
 These may include national medical specialty societies, other national health care professional associations, accrediting bodies and federal regulatory agencies.

 Category II codes make use of an alphabetical character as the 5th character in the string (i.e., 4 digits followed by the letter F).
 These digits are not intended to reflect the placement of the code in the regular (Category I) part of the CPT codebook.
 Appendix H in CPT section contains information about performance measurement exclusion of modifiers, measures, and the measures' source(s).
 Currently there are 11 Category II codes.
 They are: